giry-dev/mangrove-docs/docs/developers/SDK/guides/sell-and-buy-orders.md

 * `takerGave` is the total amount of base (for a sell) or quote (for a buy) tokens that the taker spent for the order
 * `takerGot` is the total amount of quote (for a sell) or base (for a buy) tokens that the taker received as a result of the order
-* `bounty` is the amount of native tokens the taker received to compensate for the gas lost of executing failing offer during the order execution see %%bounty|bounty%%.
+* `bounty` is the amount of native tokens the taker received to compensate for the gas lost of executing failing offer during the order execution see [bounty](/docs/developers/terms/bounty.md).

 :::